gtiosclub/bootcamp-module-3/README.md

 - You have a mistake in your code.
 Find it and fix it.
 - You haven't selected the development account you will use for this project.
 If that's the case, go to folders and find the CarsApp directory at the top-most level (with an appstore logo beside it).
 Click on CarsApp under "Targets".
 Open the "Signing & Capabilities" tab.
 Next to "Team", select your account from the dropdown menu.

+## Submission

+Make sure you have committed and pushed your local changes to the remote repo, so that we can see your work when we access this link.
+Refer to module-0 and the Git slides from Day 2 if you are having trouble, or reach out via Discord.

+To submit your work, paste the link for the forked repo next to your name under Week 3 &rarr; Assignment of the Student Dashboard (Notion).
+Make sure you are logged into your Notion account, otherwise you won't have edit permissions.